|Laurie Lynn Muirhead|

-- Laurie Lynn Muirhead is a Saskatchewan writer of both contemporary and cowboy poetry and of children's literature.
-She is a member of The Saskatchewan Writer's Guild, The League of Canadian Poets and Sans Nom Poetry Group.
-She is a Certified Educational Associate, holds a Diploma with the Institute of Children's literature in Connecticut and works fulltime as a Library Clerk at Ecole Vickers School in Prince Albert.
-She enjoys facilitating creative writing workshops for all ages and is a creative writing coach for youth.
+- Laurie Lynn Muirhead is a Saskatchewan writer of both poetry and of children's literature.
+She is a member of The Saskatchewan Writer's Guild, Canscaip and the Sans Nom Poetry Group.
+She is a Certified Educational Associate, holds a Diploma with the Institute of Children's literature in Connecticut and works part time as a Library Clerk at the Shellbrook Elementary School in Shellbrook.
+She enjoys facilitating creative writing workshops, performing her own poetry and participating in individual and group readings.
+She is a strong advocate for children's writing and is a creative writing coach for youth.

 Laurie makes her home northwest of Prince Albert on a ranch with her family.
 She is actively involved in their cattle operation and much of what she writes is drawn from her life experiences.